HewlettPackard/supersim/docs/easy_sims.md

 If you are sharing your results to be viewed on another computer, replace `localhost` with the IP of the computer where the simulations reside.
 In the web-viewer select the desired options from the drop-downs to view your plot.
-Note, we have three different plotting options: load vs. latency plot (lplot), load distribution plots with single injection rate (qplot) and comparison plots (cplot).
+Note, we have many different plotting options: load vs. latency plot (lplot), load distribution plots with single injection rate (qplot), comparison plots (cplot), and more.

 Now you are ready to run large or complex simulations with just a few lines of code.
 Enjoy!